 Don’t forget to arm your client with resources to help them apply what they learn in the session!

-Norine uses That Clean Life for Business to generate recipe books and shopping lists to help guide the grocery store tour and give clients some culinary inspiration for when they get home.
+Norine uses That Clean Life to generate recipe books and shopping lists to help guide the grocery store tour and give clients some culinary inspiration for when they get home.

 "That Clean Life has seriously changed my life when it comes to tours and meal planning.
 The recipes are unique but manageable and they allow for my patients to experiment with new ingredients without feeling overwhelmed or intimidated.